Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

 (I flipped out at the concert last night.)

-You can also use the verb alucinar (to hallucinate) to similar effect.
+You can also use the verb alucinar (to hallucinate) to a similar effect.

-Shout ¡Toma! when your soccer team scores a goal, when you get a high grade on your Spanish exam or when you find out that the shoes you’ve been dreaming of are finally on sale.
+Use this when your soccer team scores a goal, you get a high grade on your Spanish exam, or you find out that the shoes you’ve been dreaming of are finally on sale.

-Living in Spain, I have met a ton of friendly people who are eager to show me all of the cultural, artistic and culinary wonders that their country has to offer.
-After every tapa, every picturesque village, every new Spanish song, they ask me: “So?
-What do you think?”
-Here are the basic phrases I use to let my friends know I approve.
+Living in Spain, I’ve met a ton of friendly people who are eager to show me all of the cultural, artistic and culinary wonders that their country has to offer.

 Me encanta esta canción.